ShopSite options and configurations

 When someone places an order on your ShopSite store, you will receive a confirmation email.
 At this point, you can go to your store's admin page and click Orders.
 From there, you can bill your new orders and view any other existing orders.

 ShopSite order management and customer support tools

 Order Management: ShopSite seamlessly integrates with our payment processing commerce engine.
 Using ShopSite, you can securely accept orders, process credit cards, validate payment and address information, and register shoppers as customers.
-You can also handle more complex operations easily, like partial shipments and backorders - all through an easy online interface.
+You can also easily handle more complex operations, like partial shipments and backorders, through an easy online interface.

 Additionally, upon receipt of the order, your customers have access to a personal SmartStatement - a Web page that contains up-to-the-minute order information and status, thereby reducing calls to customer service.

 Specify the order notification email address